Originally Published: December 31, 2010 - Last Updated / Reviewed On: April 7, 2015

 If you notice that your eye rubbing is causing problems like ruptured blood vessels, pay close attention and consult a health care provider.
 Also, try to see if there is a pattern to your eyeball massaging.
 Do you rub your eyes because they feel itchy or dry?
 Do they feel more irritated during certain seasons?
 Allergies and different sensitivities to air conditioning or dry weather may make massaging your eyes feel especially satisfying.
 However, there may be other options that not only make your peepers feel better, but also pose fewer risks than giving them a good rub-a-dub.

 Depending on the massage-inducing culprit, try eye drops that are specially formulated to treat allergies or dryness.
 See if that helps.
 Even taking a few minutes away from your computer or books to relax your eye muscles may alleviate some of the discomfort you've been treating by rubbing your eyes.
 As with any treatment, it's a good idea to check with a health care provider before you start self-medicating.
 Visiting an ophthalmologist (eye doctor) may help you determine the health of your eyes and whether the rubbing is causing any damage.
 They may also be able to give you some alternatives to eyeball massage.
-Students at Columbia can call Primary Care Medical Services at x4-2284 or make an appointment online with Open Communicator for a referral to a local ophthalmologist.

 Until then, reserve the deep tissue work for your shoulders and spare your eyes.